ha-anna/100DaysOfCode/README.md

 ## Day 34

-oday I kept working on the Tenzies game.
+Today I kept working on the Tenzies game.
 And I have finally completed the basic functionality and tweaked CSS to my liking!
 Tomorrow, I will be working on adding additional things, such as adding dots on the dice and tracking number of rolls!

 [Live Page](https://react-tenzies-game.vercel.app/)